 In ICCS 2016, it was reported that "most countries recorded an increase of civic knowledge between 2009 and 2016" (Schulz et al., 2018, p.
 61).
 This can also be seen in the subset of 11 countries that have comparable data across all three cycles of ICCS.
 Average civic knowledge increased significantly in eight of these 11 countries between 2009 and 2016.
 In five countries (Sweden, Norway, Slovenia, Bulgaria, and Colombia), the significant increases in civic knowledge between 2009 and 2016 were followed by significant decreases between 2016 and 2022.
-In Chinese Taipei, Estonia, and Lithuania, civic knowledge increased significantly between 2009 and 2016 and then did not change significantly between 2016 and 2022.
+In Chinese Taipei, Estonia, and Lithuania, civic knowledge increased significantly between 2009 and 2016 and 2022.